samisquires/dig-eg-gaz.github.io/_pages/analysis/2017/ukah-analysis.md

 The prevalence of these forms of insurance may be explained with historical perspective.
 Egypt in 1905-1906 is a colony under  Britain, and Britain brought to Egypt its forms of trade and business.
 Britain having port cities is an explanation for the  presence of marine insurance in the newspaper, for example.
 Most if not all of these firms are founded in London or  Europe at the least, and it seems most of them had spread their business practices.

-####A Closer Look at Some Insurance Firms
+#### A Closer Look at Some Insurance Firms

 The [1921 Insurance Almanac](https://play.google.com/store/books/details?id=mDVOAQAAMAAJ) by The Underwriter Printing and Publishing Co. provides descriptions of multiple  insurance firms found in the _Egyptian Gazette_.

 ##### Sun Insurance Office
-> "The Sun Insurance Office is the oldest insurance company in the world, having been organized in 1710.
+> The Sun Insurance Office is the oldest insurance company in the world, having been organized in 1710.
 It was known as the Sun Fire Office until 1891, when by act of Parliament its present title was assumed and the company received authority to transact all kinds of insurance.
-The resources and operations of the Sun are very extensive; it covers a great variety of risks and has agencies in all parts of the world."
+The resources and operations of the Sun are very extensive; it covers a great variety of risks and has agencies in all parts of the world.

 So about a decade after the time frame of this analysis, The Sun Insurance Office became a strong force in the market,  with assets in the quarter billions.
 Sun Insurance was one of the more prevalent ads in the _Gazette_ at this time as well.

 ##### Phoenix Assurance Company, Limited
->"The Phoenix is one of the largest and most widely operated Fire Insurance companies in the world.
+>The Phoenix is one of the largest and most widely operated Fire Insurance companies in the world.
 Its assets approximate $95,451,688; its surplus and special funds $11,584,565.
 The reputation of the company is of the best in all respects; its strength is most impressive, its respect for its obligations is traditional, and its operations have been attended with exceptional profit.
-Admitted to the United States in 1804, it was the first English fire insurance company to establish an American agency plant."
+Admitted to the United States in 1804, it was the first English fire insurance company to establish an American agency plant.

 Phoenix Assurance was one of the most common insurance ads in the _Gazette_.